conduktor/conduktor-docs/docs/platform/get-started/configuration/env-variables.md

 ## Platform properties reference

-Starting from Conduktor Platform `1.2.0` input configuration fields can be provided using environment variables.
+Starting from Conduktor Console `1.2.0` input configuration fields can be provided using environment variables.

 Below shows the mapping of configuration fields in the `platform-config.yaml` to environment variables.